List of The Sopranos characters: Tony Blundetto

 In 2004, Blundetto is released from Federal Correctional Complex, Allenwood.
 After Blundetto's parole, he decides not to return to a life of crime and has the incentive to stay straight and clean.
 Instead, he initially decides to go into massage therapy.
 Tony S is seemingly disappointed that Blundetto has decided to pursue a legitimate career after he declines Soprano's offer to get started working with the DiMeo crime family in a stolen airbag scheme, but Soprano respects his cousin's decision.
 Soprano gets his cousin a job working for a laundry company in Rutherford, New Jersey owned by a Korean man named Kim.
-Blundetto later goes into business with Kim in preparing to open a massage parlor and day spa in West Caldwell, New Jersey specializing in Shiatsu and Effleurage.
+Kim a mean spirited and demanding boss makes clear that Blundetto has only got a job out of favour to his cousin, after accusing him of being party to theft when a van is stolen.
+Blundetto who is cleared of the theft later goes into business with Kim in preparing to open a massage parlor and day spa in West Caldwell, New Jersey specializing in Shiatsu and Effleurage.
+Further luck falls on him when some criminals throw a bag full of money, which he spends gambling and buying suits to keep up with his mob peers who he continues to associate with.
 Two days before they open, in an arbitrary fit of rage, he beats Kim.
 Blundetto then meets Soprano to restart work for the crime family under Carlo Gervasi's crew.

 Little Carmine's crew simultaneously begins courting Blundetto through his old prison buddy, Angelo Garepe.
 Female loan shark Lorraine Calluzzo and her boyfriend/enforcer are killed by Phil Leotardo, his brother Billy and crew member Joey Peeps for siding with Little Carmine during the Lupertazzi power struggle between Carmine and Johnny Sack.
 In retaliation, Little Carmine loyalists Rusty Millio and Angelo Garepe offer a contract to Blundetto to murder Joey Peeps ("Marco Polo").
-Although he is reluctant at first, he later accepts the contract after he decided that he is not moving up fast enough in the Soprano crime family.
+Although he is reluctant at first, he later accepts the contract after he decided that he is not moving up fast enough in the Soprano crime family and is saddened and dejected after his twin sons express their unhappiness, at the wealth and privilege AJ enjoys.
 Blundetto shoots Joey and a prostitute he was seeing inside his car.
 Soprano later discovers that Blundetto committed the murder and confronts Blundetto, who claims innocence.
-Although Soprano knows the truth, he tells Johnny Sack that he does not know who the killer was.
+Although Soprano knows the truth, from the tell tale limp caused when Joey's car ran over his foot, he tells Johnny Sack that he does not know who the killer was and alibi's his cousin, though Johnny is left dissatisfied at the explanation.
 Despite his disobedience Soprano entrusts his cousin with the ownership of the family's casino, infuriating Moltisanti, who feels jealous of Blundetto seemingly replacing him as Soprano's favourite cousin.